A message from your Board:

 Common Fence Point Association, formerly The Common Fence Point Improvement Association, is a non-profit Corporation organized exclusively for charitable purposes as described in Section 501(c) (3) of the Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder including, but not limited to:

-No substantial part of the activities of the Corporation shall be carrying propaganda or otherwise attempting to influence legislation, or participating in any political campaign on behalf of or in opposition to any candidate for public office.
+No substantial part of the activities of the Association shall be carrying propaganda or otherwise attempting to influence legislation (except as otherwise permitted by the code and other applicable laws), or participating in, or intervening in (including the publication or distribution of statements), any political campaign on behalf of or in opposition to any candidate for public office, as determined by the Board of Directors.

 Section 2.
 Powers

-The Corporation shall have the power, either directly or indirectly, either alone or in conjunction or cooperation with others, to do any and all lawful acts and things and to engage in any and all lawful activities which may be necessary, useful, suitable, desirable or proper for the furtherance, accomplishment, fostering or attainment of any or all of the purposes for which the Corporation is organized, and to aid or assist other organizations whose activities further accomplish, foster, or attain any of the Corporation’s purposes.
-Notwithstanding anything herein to the contrary, the Corporation shall exercise only such powers as are in furtherance of the exempt purposes of organizations as set forth in Section 501(c)(3) and 170(h) of the Internal Revenue Code of 1986, as amended, and the rules and regulations promulgated thereunder.
+The Association shall have the power, either directly or indirectly, either alone or in conjunction or cooperation with others, to do any and all lawful acts and things and to engage in any and all lawful activities which may be necessary, useful, suitable, desirable or proper for the furtherance, accomplishment, fostering or attainment of any or all of the purposes for which the Association is organized, and to aid or assist other organizations whose activities further accomplish, foster, or attain any of the Association’s purposes.
+Notwithstanding anything herein to the contrary, the Association shall exercise only such powers as are in furtherance of the exempt purposes of organizations as set forth in Section 501(c)(3) and 170(h) of the Internal Revenue Code, as amended, and the rules and regulations promulgated thereunder.

 Section 3.
 Non-Profit Status & Dissolution

-The Corporation is not organized for profit and no part of the net earnings of the Corporation shall inure to the benefit of or be distributable to any member, director, officer or other private person (except that reasonable compensation may be paid for services rendered to and for the Corporation and distributions may be made in furtherance of the purposes set forth in Section 1 of these Bylaws).
-In the event of the liquidation of the Corporation, whether voluntary or involuntary, no member, director, officer, or other private person shall be entitled to any distribution or division of the Corporation’s property or the proceeds thereof, and upon such liquidation, the balance of all money, assets, lands, land rights, interests and other property of the Corporation, after payment of all its debts and obligations, pursuant to a resolution of the Corporation or an order of a court of competent jurisdiction in the State of Rhode Island, shall be used by or distributed to an organization or organizations which would then qualify as a non-profit Rhode Island Corporation under Section 501(c)(3) and 170(h) of the Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder, and is/are organized for the same or similar purposes as the Corporation and which will use such property to accomplish the purposes for which this Corporation is constituted in Article 1.
+The Association is not organized for profit and no part of the net earnings of the Association shall inure to the benefit of or be distributable to any member, trustee, director, officer or other private person (except that reasonable compensation may be paid to members, directors, officers, and other private persons for services rendered to and for the Association and distributions may be made in furtherance of the purposes set forth in Section 1 of these Bylaws).
+In the event of the liquidation of the Association, whether voluntary or involuntary, no member, director, officer, or other private person shall be entitled to any distribution or division of the Association’s property or the proceeds thereof, and upon such liquidation, the balance of all money, assets, lands, land rights, interests and other property of the Association, after payment of all its debts and obligations, pursuant to a resolution of the Association or an order of a court of competent jurisdiction in the State of Rhode Island, shall be used by or distributed to an organization or organizations which would then qualify as a non-profit Rhode Island Corporation under Section 501(c)(3) and 170(h) of the Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder, and is/are organized for the same or similar purposes as the Association and which will use such property to accomplish the purposes for which this Association is constituted in Article 1.

 Article 2.
 Offices